-Financial Crime Team - it is helpful if you use the Financial Crime Reporting Template in NETconsent (Finance Forms), or you can contact members of the FCT directly.
-(See Appendix A).
+Financial Crime Team - it is helpful, but not essential, that you use the Financial Crime Reporting Template in NetConsent (finance forms).
+It is also available in SharePoint Fraud Awareness - Home, or you can contact any member of the FCT directly (the Fraud pages in SharePoint include contact details).

 Whistleblowing - If for any reason you don't want to tell your director or contact the Financial Crime Team directly about any concerns that you have, then the Global Complaints (Whistleblowing) Policy provides you with other options by which you, or other persons external to Practical Action, can raise concerns.
-Global Complaints Framework and Global Complaints (Whistleblowing) Policy.
 Whistleblowing concerns can be about anything connected to Practical Action that is illegal, immoral, irregular, dangerous, or unethical.
 Unless there are exceptional circumstances involving FCT members, all whistleblowing related to financial crime will be passed on to the FCT